Destination wedding switzerland

 • Wedding planner: Recommended, as the railway logistics need to be planned well in advance

-Every season has its own mood in the Swiss mountains.
-This matters more here than at many other wedding destinations, because weather changes dramatically with altitude.
-A May day in the valley can still feel deep in winter higher up.
+Every season has its own mood in the Swiss Alps.
+This matters more here than at other wedding locations, because the weather changes dramatically with altitude: a mild May day in the valley can still be deep winter on the summit.

 Zermatt Elopement 1